GeorgeGkas/graphit/README.md

 3. Build the project using `yarn build` or `npm run build`.
 4. Start the project with `yarn start` or `npm start`.

-This repository contains both the front-end, built with React, and the back-end, built with Express, of the app.
+This repository contains both the front-end, built with **React**, and the back-end, built with **Express** and **MongoDB**.
 Refer to each folder respectively for more details on how to run the app locally.

 ## License